 The province boasts various centres of knowledge and expertise, including three research universities in the cities Leiden, Delft and Rotterdam.
-In 2018, Leiden University had 29,542 students (bachelor and master) and 6,700 staff members.
-In 2018, it produced 6,413 scientific publications.
+In 2019, Leiden University had 30,869 students (bachelor and master) and 1,692 fte academic staff members.
+In 2019, it produced 6,438 scientific publications.
 In the Times Higher Education World University Rankings, Leiden University is listed on the 67th place (2020), and on spot 118 of the QS World University Ranking.
-Delft University of Technology had 23,461 students in 2017 (bachelor and master) and 3,107 scientific staff members.
-In 2016, 5,824 scientific publications were produced by the university.
-In the Times Higher Education World University Rankings, Delft University occupies the 58th place, which is the highest place of all Dutch universities.
-At place 52, Delft University also is the highest ranked Dutch university according to the QS World University Rankings 2019.
+Delft University of Technology had 24,703 students in 2018 (bachelor and master) and 3,186 scientific staff members.
+In 2018, 5,999 scientific publications were produced by the university.
+In the Times Higher Education World University Rankings, Delft University occupies the 67th place together with Leiden University, which is the highest place of all Dutch universities.
+At place 50, Delft University also is the highest ranked Dutch university according to the QS World University Rankings 2019.
 Erasmus University Rotterdam had 31,149 students (bachelor and master) in 2018 and 3,225 staff members, of which 1,654 academic.
-In the Times Higher Education World University Rankings, the Erasmus University Rotterdam is listed 70th.
-Furthermore, the Erasmus University Rotterdam ranked 68th in the Academic Ranking of World Universities 2019.
+In the Times Higher Education World University Rankings, the Erasmus University Rotterdam is listed 69th.
+Furthermore, the Erasmus University Rotterdam ranked 183rd of the QS World University Ranking 2020.

 Overall, 823,500 people in Zuid-Holland are working in science and technology.
-Recent years have seen increasing cooperation between the three universities, including the setting up of shared study programs, public-private consortiums and eight multidisciplinary centres (e.g. Centre for Education and Learning, Centre for Metropolis and Mainport and others).
+Recent years have seen increasing cooperation between the three universities, including the establishment of shared study programs, public-private consortiums and eight multidisciplinary centres (e.g. Centre for Education and Learning, Centre for Metropolis and Mainport, and others).
 In June 2019, the universities signed a renewed, six-year strategic Leiden-Delft-Erasmus (LDE) alliance (Erasmus Universiteit Rotterdam, 2019).
 The triangle offers joint educational programs, performs multidisciplinary research and is involved in societal projects, with a specific focus on health technology, sustainability and security & safety.
 The region furthermore hosts several incubators, including Yes!Delft, which is connected to the Delft University and the Erasmus Centre for Entrepreneurship.
 There are also various universities of applied sciences, such as the Haagse Hogeschool, Hogeschool Leiden, Hogeschool Rotterdam, Inholland, Codarts, Driestar, Da Vinci and the University of the Arts The Hague.

 Other important regional organisations are Medical Delta, a consortium of life sciences, health and technology partners in the Netherlands and Knowledge Alliance Rhine – Waal, a German – Dutch collaboration between different research and educational institutions from the Euregion Rhine – Waal.